Azure/static-web-apps-cli/readme.md

 ## Local authentication & authorization emulation

-The CLI allows you to mock and read authentication and authorization credentials.
+The CLI allows to mock and read authentication and authorization credentials.

 ### Mocking credentials